 Best for: Cider and the unique Asturian food.

 Alternatively...
 There is cider in the Basque Country too, though it's not quite as prevalent.
 There is no substitute for Asturian food.Continue to 13 of 19 below.

 Castilla-La Mancha is a vast, largely empty and sparsely populated region, but it has three cities that are well worth visiting.

-Best For: Experiencing the Castilla of old, with its stories of castles and knights in shining armour.
+Best for: Experiencing the Castilla of old, with its stories of castles and knights in shining armor.